 MyProtein Clear Whey Isolate is ideal for anyone looking to consume more protein without the traditional milky taste and texture.
 This clear whey offers 20 grams of protein per serving with a light taste and texture with eight different flavors to choose from including Cola, Lemonade, and Peach Mango.

-Getting an extra 20 grams of pure protein in your day is simple with MyProtein Clear Whey Isolate.
+Getting an extra 20 grams of pure protein in your day to pack on some muscle is simple with MyProtein Clear Whey Isolate.
 This whey isolate comes in a bunch of neat flavors, too, including collabs with Jelly Belly and MIKE AND IKE, too.

 Plus, being a clear whey isolate, this protein powder is refined more so than typical whey powders, making it nearly fat- and carbohydrate-free.
 The refinement also leads to a thinner, lighter texture than typical milky protein shakes.
 These are also lower in lactose, which can help with digestion.
 If you’re trying to up your intake for building muscle, this is a huge benefit.